UlizesR/Game_Engine/README.md

 # Vulkan Game Engine

-This is a repository to hold a game engine that I am learning to build using Vulkan
+This is a repository to hold a small game engine that I am learning to build using Vulkan

-Currently need to fix driver issues so I can run what I currently have in my Mac

 to run
 run the following commands